Milinkovic-Savic saves Lazio as Covid chaos hangs over Serie A matches

-Sergej Milinkovic-Savic earned Lazio a point with his last-gasp leveller in Thursday's 3-3 draw with Empoli, while a coronavirus cloud hangs over Serie A after Inter Milan's match at Bologna was abandoned.
+Sergej Milinkovic-Savic earned Lazio a point with his last-gasp leveller in Thursday's 3-3 draw with Empoli, while a coronavirus cloud hangs over Serie A after Inter Milan and Atalanta's matches were both left unplayed.

 Sergej Milinkovic-Savic, pictured here after scoring against Inter Milan in October, has scored seven times in Serie A this season